Category Archives: 1955 Films

 Kiss Me Deadly is a 1955 film noir drama that heavily influenced many films that followed it.
 On my “to see” list for years, I finally got around to viewing this influential gem and now realize the power of the film.

-At times confusing and perplexing, and certainly requires additional watches, I rate it a grade of A-, however, can see its grade rising to a solid A upon subsequent viewings.
+At times it’s confusing and perplexing and requires additional watches, I rate it a grade of A-, however, can see its grade rising to a solid A upon subsequent viewings.

 Still, Kiss Me Deadly has much respect from me as a lover and appreciator of a good film.

 He quickly realizes she has escaped from a mental institution but is compelled by her desperation.
-When thugs catch up to them, this sets off the crux of the film as Mike spends his days investigating the strange turn of events.
+When thugs catch up to them, this sets off events as Mike spends his days investigating the strange turn of events.

-The plot twists and turns in innumerable ways and becomes quite complex, but always fascinates.
-A peculiar glowing box, which everybody seems to want, comes into play as the film progresses.
+The plot twists and turns innumerable ways and becomes quite complex, but fascinates.
+A peculiar glowing box, which everybody seems to want, comes into play.

-Shot in highly effective black and white, it allows Kiss Me Deadly a murky, suspicious look- as if danger and doom might be around every corner.
+Shot in highly effective black and white, allowing Kiss Me Deadly a murky, suspicious look- as if danger and doom might be around every corner.

 Meeker and Maxine Cooper as Velda, Mike’s secretary/lover make a nice pair, as they are good-looking, but a rather B-movie type couple, in contrast, to say, Cary Grant and Eva Marie Saint, two gorgeous upper echelon Hollywood stars of the day.